jcreek/Sarpy/README.md

 `tensorboard --logdir=logs` in a new terminal to load the web UI to track agent training.

 `pip3 freeze > requirements.txt` to save current packages installed into an updated requirements.txt file.

+## Training

+Run the python file rl-training.py

+## Using the bot

+Within the bot folder, run the python file run_gui.py